 1. The Defendant Group did owe a fiduciary duty to the Claimants

 The nature of the First Defendant’s retainer or agreement for work for the Claimants indicated that the First Defendant did owe a fiduciary duty of loyalty to the Claimants.
 The Judge highlighted the range of advice and reporting the Claimants had requested from the Defendant as evidence that “a clear relationship of trust and confidence arose, such as to give rise to a fiduciary duty of loyalty”.
-The First Defendant had been contracted to provide not only a one-off expert witness report but also technical advice to the Claimant over the course of the arbitration.
+The First Defendant had been contracted to provide a not only a one-off expert witness report but also technical advice to the Claimant over the course of the arbitration.

 In addition, the Court found that such fiduciary duty extends to the whole company or wider group of which the expert witness is a part.
 The Judge hence found that the fiduciary duty held by the First Defendant should extend to the work of the Second Defendant.
 Although the two individuals engaged by the Claimant and the Third Party worked in separate divisions within their organisation, both Defendants still worked as a part of a wholly owned subsidiary of one corporation.
 To the extent that this ownership structure implied a “common financial interest” behind the professional motivations of the Defendants, the duty of loyalty to the Claimants ought to have been extended to the First Defendant’s firm as a whole.